rmoon6/android-image-resize/README.md

 ## How to run

-- Create two folders in the root directory:
+- Create two folders in the repository home directory:
 	- `input`
 	- `output`